Liam-Deacon/phaseshifts/phaseshifts/doc/introduction.rst

     full-potential Augmented Plane Wave method.

-+ The exchange-correlation interaction between the scattered electron and the crystal’s electron gas generates an energy-dependent inner potential.
++ The exchange-correlation interaction between the scattered electron and the crystal's electron gas generates an energy-dependent inner potential.
   The phase shifts are referred to the in-crystal kinetic energy, and it is supposed that an associated LEED code uses the same standard.
 + The crystal potential is everywhere continuous so as to exclude fortuitous